khamidou/khamidou.github.io/_posts/2014-07-20-await-statement-in-javascript.markdown

 Again, here are some important changes:

 1. We don't want to match commas, so ask the compiler to ignore them by using `(,)`.
-2. The '...' statement.
-It means "match one or more token of the previous matched".
+2. The '...' token itself.
 The tokens matched are exposed in the replacement rule as `...`.

 Now, let's try to define a small macro to do simplify those messy jQuery ajax calls.